mingyuanlu/Insight-data-challenge-2019/README.md

 ```
 , where the cost is not a number, then this line of data will be skipped.

+3. Lowercase/uppercase
+When counting the number of prescribers, I ignore differences in uppercase and lowercase letters.
+'Jordan' is considered the same as 'JORDAN'.
+Drug names, however, are exactly the same as in the input file.
+'DRUG1' is considered different from 'Drug1'.

 ## Note

 The program automatically scans the cost entry of the input data, and finds the largest number of decimal digits.
 The output cost will follow this decimal convention.
 For example, if the input data is such: